History of Chicago: Immigration and migration in the 20th century

+From 1920 to 1921, the city was affected by a series of tenant rent strikes.
+Which lead to the formation of the Chicago Tenants Protective association, passage of the Kessenger tenant laws, and of a heat ordinance that legally required flats to be kept above 68 F during winter months by landlords.

 Concentrating the family resources to achieve home ownership was a common strategy in the ethnic European neighborhoods.
 It meant sacrificing current consumption, and pulling children out of school as soon as they could earn a wage.
 By 1900, working-class ethnic immigrants owned homes at higher rates than native-born people.
 After borrowing from friends and building associations, immigrants kept boarders, grew market gardens, and opened home-based commercial laundries, eroding home-work distinctions, while sending out women and children to work to repay loans.
 They sought not middle-class upward mobility but the security of home ownership.
 Many social workers wanted them to pursue upward job mobility (which required more education), but realtors asserted that houses were better than a bank for a poor man.
 With hindsight, and considering uninsured banks' precariousness, this appears to have been true.
 Chicago's workers made immense sacrifices for home ownership, contributing to Chicago's sprawling suburban geography and to modern myths about the American dream.
 The Jewish community, by contrast, rented apartments and maximized education and upward mobility for the next generation.
+Chicago ethnic communities operated 199 small neighbohood banks in the booming 1920s.
+They specialized in financing mortgages for their community.
+After the Great depression hit in1929 income dropped, rents went unpaid, mortgages were foreclosed; the resale value of homes plunged.
+By 1933, only 33 of the 199 survived.

 Beginning in the 1940s, waves of Hispanic immigrants began to arrive.
-The largest numbers were from Mexico and Puerto Rico, as well as Cuba during Fidel Castro's rise.
+The largest numbers were from Mexico and Puerto Rico, as well as Cuba during the 1950s.
 During the 1980s, Hispanic immigrants were more likely to be from Central and South America.

-After 1965 and the change in US immigration laws, numerous Asian immigrants came; the largest proportion were well-educated Indians and Chinese, who generally settled directly in the suburbs.
+After 1965 and new laws that opened the doors to immigration, Asian immigrants came in growing numbers.
+The largest proportion were well-educated Indians and Chinese, who generally settled directly in the suburbs.
 By the 1970s gentrification began in the city, in some cases with people renovating housing in old inner city neighborhoods, and attracting singles and gay people.

+Advertising

+Chicago became the center of the nation's advertising industry after New York City.
+Albert Lasker, known as the "father of modern advertising", made Chicago his base from 1898 to 1942.
+As head of the Lord and Thomas agency, Lasker devised a copywriting technique that appealed directly to the psychology of the consumer.
+Women, who seldom smoked cigarettes, were told that if they smoked Lucky Strikes, they could stay slender.
+Lasker's use of radio, particularly with his campaigns for Palmolive soap, Pepsodent toothpaste, Kotex products, and Lucky Strike cigarettes, not only revolutionized the advertising industry but also significantly changed popular culture.